 You can’t read more than your stomach can take (or something along those lines).

-What I’m trying to say is, you don’t have to be some crazy bookworm that reads 200 books per year, or races through a book in days.
+What I’m trying to say is that you don’t have to be some crazy bookworm that reads 200 books per year or races through a book in days.
 You.
 Just.
 Need.
 To.
 Read.

 Don’t be afraid to live within your limits.
-If you don’t have a lot of time, can’t stay up till 2 am, that’s ok.
+If you don’t have a lot of time and are unable to pull all-nighters to finish a book, that’s OK.
 Just read.

 But what to read???